-Google Search Console is a powerful tool for website owners and marketers to track and improve their website’s performance in search engine results pages (SERPs).
-It offers a range of features and metrics to help you understand how your website is being indexed and ranked by Google.
-In this article, we will explore some tips to help you make the most out of Google Search Console.
+Google Search Console, formerly known as Google Webmaster Tools, is a powerful tool for webmasters and marketers to track and improve their websites’ performance in search engine results pages (SERPs).
+It offers various features and metrics to help you understand your website’s indexing and ranking by Google.

 Verify and claim your website